Upstate New York

 Just below Lake Ontario in New York State are the lesser known Finger Lakes.
 Fishing, boating and wine make this area of the Northeastern United States irresistible.
 Check out Finger Lakes Wine Country for a wonderful break and be sure to rent a boat for the day especially if you have kids.
 Consider water skiing or tubing behind your boat, whatever your age.
 Perhaps dock your boat to walk around Hammondsport for an hour and discover a small town with abundant charm.
 There are a bountiful amount of wineries to explore that will keep you wandering for days.

 Are you a fishing lover?
-Here’s just the facts on each of the finger lakes.
+Here’s just the facts on each of the Finger Lakes.
 Want to check skydiving off your bucket list?
 A couple of years ago I jumped for my first time choosing this wonderful place so I could savor vivid blue lakes as I fell back to Earth.
 While researching the area, I found The Lake House on Canandaigua Lake quite interesting.
 Moreover, did you know that the Finger Lakes were created by ice glaciers?
 Here’s an unusual map showing all of the Finger Lakes.